DatL4g/KCEF/README.md

 # KCEF

-**Kotlin implementation of jcefmaven with more modern setup and depending on JetBrains/jcef**
+**Kotlin equivalent of jcefmaven with a more modern setup and depending on JetBrains/jcef**

 Visit the JCEF repo at [JetBrains/jcef](https://github.com/JetBrains/jcef) and the jcefmaven repo at [jcefmaven/jcefmaven](https://github.com/jcefmaven/jcefmaven/)